dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 A: To lay down the framework of the political system.

 Q: Constitution as a power map.
 Explain.
-A:

-Constitution is a power mapping defining the powers of different branches of the government.
+A: Constitution is a power mapping defining the powers of different branches of the government.

+Q: Is there a country without a constitution?
+A: No, no country can exist without a constitution.
+Written/ Un-written.

+### Types of Constitution